📝 TL;DR

 3. Can I include multiple formats like email and date validations in one schema?

-attribute on different properties to enforce email, date, URI, and other standard validations.
+Yes, you can use the format attribute on different properties to enforce email, date, URI, and other standard validations.